us341/clearingHouse/README.txt

       Node: the /tmp/deploy path entry is to make available the two packages 'seattlegeni' and 'seattle' which the deployment script created in the /tmp/deploy directory.
-The /tmp/deploy/seattle path item is to ensure that repyhelper can find repy files in the python path, as the repy files were placed in this directory by the deployment script.
+The /tmp/deploy/seattle path item is to ensure that repyhelper (NOW OBSOLETE?) can find repy files in the python path, as the repy files were placed in this directory by the deployment script.

     * Create the database structure: